calico/CalicoLipidLibrary/README.md

 3. `python setup.py sdist bdist_wheel`

-# Generate Entire Lipid Library
+# Generate A Lipid Library MSP File

 This is the primary usage of this package.
-Produce an msp file for all desired/classes and adducts, like so:
+Produce an msp file for all desired in the appropriate ionization mode:
 ```
 # all negative mode lipids
 python2.7 generateDB.py -m "neg"